Bessie Irene Adenhart Wolfe

 Mount Braddock

+She was a homemaker and was always going out of her way to take care of others.
+She was deeply admired for her generous spirit; no matter the charitable request, she was always giving of her time, love and resources to anyone or any cause in need.
+Her love and compassion for others will be greatly missed.

+She is survived by her children, James "Ray" (Carol) Wolfe, Sheryl Lynn Watson, David "Bill" (Cynthia) Wolfe, Mickey (Diana) Wolfe, and Betsy Steiner; ten grandchildren; 21 great-grandchildren; several nieces and nephews.

-In addition to her parents, she was predeceased by her husband, David Ray Wolfe.
+In addition to her parents, she was predeceased by her husband, David Ray Wolfe; siblings, Daisy Landman, Beth Crawford and James Adenhart; as well as her sons-in-law, Ronald E. Watson and Gary Steiner.

 A graveside service, officiated by Pastor Lee Maley, will be held at 10 a.m.
 Friday, November 12, at Mt.
 Auburn Cemetery, Dunbar.